Wang-Ray/Wang-Ray.github.io/_posts/Java/2017-08-06-实践Spring Enable系列之EnableConfigurationProperties.md

 tags: spring property
 ---

-`@EnableConfigurationProperties` Enable support for `@ConfigurationProperties` annotated beans. `@ConfigurationProperties` beans can be registered in the standard way (for example using `@Bean` methods) or, for convenience, can be specified directly on this annotation.
+`@EnableConfigurationProperties` enable support for `@ConfigurationProperties` annotated beans. `@ConfigurationProperties` beans can be registered in the standard way (for example using `@Bean` methods) or, for convenience, can be specified directly on this annotation.

+Configuration

 ```java
 @Configuration